CloudLabs-MOC/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_05_explore_nsg.md

     > **Note:** the warning sign at the bottom of the page.
 We're using RDP only for testing purposes and to demonstrate the functionality of the NSG.

     > **Note:** Once the rule is provisioned, it will appear on the list of inbound rules (you may need to refresh the screen).
-On the newly added rule, you'll see a warning sign.
+On the newly added rule, you'll see warning sign.
 As stated above, we're using RDP to only for testing purposes and to demonstrate the functionality of the NSG.
 Select the newly added rule.

 > - **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps: